Open Source Software Development

 Spatial Data Infrastructure

-Provincial-scale imagery and elevation data, catalogued and queryable from R, QGIS 3.42+, and Python.
+Provincial-scale imagery, elevation data, and stream temperature records — catalogued and queryable from R, QGIS, and Python.
 Cloud-hosted tile serving for on-the-fly visualization of massive rasters.

 CollectionContentScale